 Larry King, Jane Pauley and Barbara Walters all wanted interviews.
 "I chose Larry King – I knew he wouldn't be soft with me.
 With Larry it would be, 'So, they cut it off and then…?'"

 Redgrave and her youngest daughter, Annabel Clark, a senior studying photography at Parsons School of Design, decided to create a photo project. "'There will be a beginning, a middle and then there will be an end when Mom's well again,'" Annabel told her mother.

 "The project was a lifesaver for me," Redgrave said.
 "My journal was my therapy."
 The project was later published as, "Journal: A Mother and Daughter's Recovery from Breast Cancer."
 The book includes extraordinary pictures of Redgrave, including a poignant view of her looking at her scar and considering her remaining breast.

-The Rev. Susan Drake, a hospice chaplain from St. Louis, Mo., said, "I just absolutely adored her [Redgrave].
+The Rev. Susan Drake, a delegate and a hospice chaplain from St. Louis, Mo., said "I just absolutely adored her [Redgrave].
 She is so articulate, so authentic.
 I'm so proud she'd join our church."

-For the Rev. Dianne Shirey, an Ohio Conference delegate, Redgrave was a highpoint at Synod.
+For the Rev. Dianne Shirey, from the Ohio Conference, Redgrave was a highpoint for her at Synod.
 Redgrave "came to us today not as Lynn Redgrave actor, but as a woman, a cancer survivor, learning incredible lessons about life."